cepthomas/Nebulator/README.md

 out for subsequent reuse.
 - Partial emulation of the Processing language for .NET.
 - A theoretically improved multimedia timer with improved accuracy for sub 10 msec period.
-- Midi classes may be useful elsewhere.
+- Midi classes may be useful elsewhere in conjunction with NAudio.
 - A state machine class that was used in several products.
 Not currently used for this project but could reappear.
 - Partial import of Yahama style (.sty) files.
 - Multiple file change watcher.